VIDIUN/vmc-live-dashboard/README.md

 5. Zip the renamed folder.

 ## Deployment instructions
-### KMC Deployment
+### VMC Deployment

-1. Go to kmc-live-dashboard repository in GitHub.
+1. Go to vmc-live-dashboard repository in GitHub.
 2. Under `releases` locate the desired version you wish to deploy.
-3. Download the zip file do the following directory: `/opt/kaltura/apps/liveDashboard`.
+3. Download the zip file do the following directory: `/opt/vidiun/apps/liveDashboard`.
-4. Unzip the file and make sure folder contains the bew version (e.g. /opt/kaltura/apps/liveDashboard/v0.1.20).
+4. Unzip the file and make sure folder contains the bew version (e.g. /opt/vidiun/apps/liveDashboard/v0.1.20).

-Note: In order for KMC to run the new version it must match the liveDashboard version in the base.ini configuration file!
+Note: In order for VMC to run the new version it must match the liveDashboard version in the base.ini configuration file!

 ## Testing Section ##